sanukag/ai-maintenance-assistant/docs/retrieval-evaluation.md

 4. Compare retrieval quality, unanswerable behaviour and latency.
 5. Review individual misses before accepting an aggregate improvement.

-Token-aware parent-child chunking now provides the structural baseline.
-The next intended experiment is hybrid lexical and semantic retrieval with fused ranking.
+Token-aware parent-child chunking and hybrid semantic/full-text retrieval now provide the structural baseline.
+Use the recorded semantic and text weights to compare dense-only, text-only and fused runs against the same reviewed dataset.
-It should only replace dense-only ranking when the evaluation demonstrates a material improvement.
+A later learned reranker should only replace RRF when the evaluation demonstrates a material improvement.